tinode/chat/docs/drafty.md

 }
 ```

 _IMPORTANT Security Consideration_: the `val` and `ref` fields may contain malicious payload.
 The client should restrict URL scheme in the `ref` field to `http` and `https` only.
-The client should present content of `val` field to the user only if it's correctly converted to an image.
+The client should present content of `val` field to the user only if it's correctly converted to an audio.

 #### `BN`: interactive button